Breathwork (New Age)

+Breathwork is a term for various breathing practices in which the conscious control of breathing is said to influence a person's mental, emotional, or physical state, with a therapeutic effect.

-Description and sub-types
+Background and rationale

+Edzard Ernst writes that breathwork (or 'rebirthing') is a form of alternative medicine first devised by Leonard Orr in the 1970s.

-Breathwork is a method of breath control that attempts to give rise to altered states of consciousness, and to have an effect on physical and mental well-being.
-Derived from various spiritual and pre-scientific traditions from around the world, it was pioneered in the West by Wilhelm Reich.
+Breathwork is the use of breathing techniques to achieve altered states of consciousness and to have a variety of effects on physical and mental well-being.

+Breathwork has been seen as derived from multiple spiritual and pre-scientific traditions from around the world.
 According to Jack Raso, breathwork is described by proponents as a multiform "healing modality" characterized by stylized breathing.
 Its purported design is to effect physical, emotional, and spiritual change.
 Such a process can allegedly "dissolve limiting programs" that are "stored" in the mind and body, and increases one's ability to handle more "energy".
-Vipassana Meditation focuses on breathing in and around the nose to calm the mind (anapanasati).

-There are several sub-types of breathwork:
+Breathwork practitioners believe that an individual's particular pattern of passive breathing can lead to insights about their unconscious mind.